rymarinelli/Introduction_OWASP_Top_Ten_LLMs/README.md

 ## Room Introduction
 Welcome to the TryHackMe room focused on the OWASP Top 10 for Large Language Model (LLM) applications.
 In this guided lab you will explore common LLM-specific security weaknesses, practice spotting flawed prompt flows, and learn how to secure generative AI workloads.
 The room uses lightweight challenges to demonstrate issues hands-on before you apply the same mindset to your own projects.

+### Stack and launch options
+- The challenge runs on a single **Node.js + Express** service.
+There is no Flask component; you only need Node to host the game.
+- To start locally, install dependencies with `npm install` (once) and run `npm start` to serve the UI at `http://localhost:3000`.
+- If you are packaging this for a platform that prefers Python, keep the Node service as-is and reverse-proxy to it instead of mixing runtimes.

 ## Learning Objectives
 - Recognize the OWASP Top 10 for LLMs and why they matter for real-world deployments.
 - Identify vulnerable LLM behaviors in conversation, code samples, and system configurations.